Law Degree Route

 The underlying principle of the professional education of a solicitor is that it involves a combination of practical in-office training and formal academic instruction.
 The solicitor training runs for two-years from the Date

 of Commencement.
 This is the uniform date at which all trainees will commence

 their training.
-The date is typically in September in the January before the trainees commence at the IPLS, but is updated each year and
+The date is typically the first Monday in September, but is updated each year and

-applicants should refer to the registration pack for details.
+applicants should refer to the registration papers for confirmation.